Chamber Orchestra - Syllabus

 - Be sure to have all the performance dates cleared on your personal schedule.

-The finest members of the GVSU Symphony Orchestra are invited to join the Chamber Orchestra.
-Fall semester will have 12 to 15 string players and winter will add a few top wind players--see Repertoire page
+The finest members of the GVSU Symphony Orchestra are invited to join the Chamber Orchestra and Musical and Opera Pit Orchestras.
+Strings and Winds will be invited as repertoire needs are to be met--see Repertoire page

-The mission of the Grand Valley State University Chamber Strings is to provide exemplary musical experiences that enable players and audience members to be engaged, actively and reflectively, with the finest examples of chamber music.
+The mission of the Grand Valley State University Chamber Orchestra, Musical and Opera Pit Orchestras is to provide exemplary musical experiences that enable players and audience members to be engaged, actively and reflectively, with the finest examples of chamber music.

 - To develop the aesthetic sensitivity, musical knowledge and independent ensemble performance skills of each orchestra member.